ungoldman/himawari-bg/README.md

 ![](screenshot.jpg)

 [Himawari 8](http://himawari8.nict.go.jp/) is a [geostationary](https://en.wikipedia.org/wiki/Geostationary_orbit) weather satellite deployed by the [Japan Meteorological Agency](http://www.jma.go.jp/jma/indexe.html).
 It takes photographs of Earth every 10 minutes.

-Wow!
+`himawari-bg` is a command line program that lets you set the latest image from the Himawari 8 geostationary satellite as your desktop background.

 ## Install